Skip to main content

 Choosing great team members

 “I have to give a shout-out to Amy Burczyk, my ‘right-hand man’ on this project,” says Dianich.
 “She has a background in commercial interiors, and she’s an amazing artist, so she suggests materials and colors that might make us wonder, but that work.”
-She also credits local building partners that she hired with the help of Lehi recruiting agency with great ideas and the know-how to turn ideas into reality.
+She also credits local building partners with great ideas and the know-how to turn ideas into reality.
 “We have a tremendous amount of respect for all of those we worked with on this project.”

 “Masters Engineering were so good to work with to problem solve.
 The builders, LG Flint—having a good relationship with them, and good communication with them led to a better project,” Dianich says.
 “One of Flint’s carpenters, Dennis Miller, went above and beyond.
 I had this idea for gliding doors; he took it and ran.
 Having this interactive relationship with him really makes the building shine.”